 The Division of Student Affairs, prides itself in assuring access and opportunity for our students and the community we serve.
 The Retention and Student Success Coordinator is tasked to assist students in achieving academic success through student support and engagement.
 Fueled by collective participation and development, the student support segment houses student tutoring services, academic advising opportunities, and intervention and wellness programming through an inclusive and multicultural lens—offering students the opportunity to address individual needs and to acquire information to resources geared to assist in their academic growth and development.

-For more information regarding the programs and resources offered by the Division of Student Affairs, please feel free to reach out to the Retention and Student Success Coordinator, Kendrick Jones, or further explore our website.
+For more information regarding the programs and resources offered by the Division of Student Affairs, please feel free to reach out to the Retention and Student Success Coordinator, Jessica Sandoval, or further explore our website.
 Thanks for visiting.

 Retention and Student Success Coordinator